 Require students to meet all program/course requirements and standards.

-Consult with the School Liaison and/or ESDS staff if he/she feels that requested accommodations are not appropriate for a particular course or situation.
+Consult with the school liaison and/or ESDS staff if they think that requested accommodations are not appropriate for a particular course or situation.

 Provide input on how approved accommodations will be provided in a particular course.